 All Plastic IBCs

 Polyethylene (HDPE) IBC tanks are rotationally molded to 1/2″ thick plastic.
 This IBC type is very durable, widely reusable, and largely resistant to corrosion and other chemical attack.
 HDPE IBCs are well suited for operations involving chemicals, petroleum products, water, and general hazardous, non-hazardous materials.
 Excalibur totes are a plastic IBC model that have been selectively engineered as a modern, more durable alternative to the common poly caged IBC.

 Metal IBC Tanks

 Metal IBCs — carbon and stainless steel — are the industry’s strongest and most resistant IBC model with the longest average service life.
 The carbon steel IBC type is widely used for chemicals, lubricants, oils, and solvents.
 The stainless steel IBC model is well used within food, beverage, vineyards, cosmetics, and pharmaceutical industries due to their intensive hygiene capabilities.
-Metal IBCs are collectively used extensively in the oil and gas industry due to their corrosion resistance and UL142 and NFPA 30 certifications for up to Class I flammable, combustible material storage.
+Metal IBCs are collectively used extensively in the oil and gas industry due to their corrosion resistance and NFPA 30 approval for up to Class I flammable, combustible material storage.

 *Note: Food Grade IBCs will generally have increased purchase costs due to complete tank, gasket and component manufacture from FDA certified, food grade materials.

 |IBC Manufacture Material||Volume Capacity Ranges||IBC $ Costs